cap-js-community/event-queue/docs/index.md

 The Event-Queue is a framework built on top of CAP Node.js, designed specifically for efficient and streamlined asynchronous event processing.
 With a focus on load balancing, this package ensures optimal event distribution across all available application instances.
 By providing managed transactions similar to CAP handlers, the Event-Queue framework simplifies event processing, enhancing the overall performance of your application.

+Additionally, Event-Queue provides support for periodic events, allowing for processing at defined intervals.
+This feature further extends its capabilities in load balancing and transaction management, ensuring that even regularly occurring tasks are handled efficiently and effectively without overloading any single instance.
+This makes it an ideal solution for applications needing consistent, reliable event processing.

 ## Content